The Loop Equation for Special Cubic Hodge Integrals

-The Hodge-FVH correspondence is given by the following conjecture~\cite{LZZ}: \begin{cnj} The Hodge hierarchy for the special cubic Hodge integrals is equivalent, under a certain Miura type transformation, to the {\it fractional Volterra hierarchy} (FVH).
-Furthermore, the corresponding cubic Hodge partition function gives a tau function of the FVH. \end{cnj}
+The Hodge-FVH correspondence is given by the following conjecture~\cite{LZZ}. \begin{cnj} The Hodge hierarchy for the special cubic Hodge integrals is equivalent, under a certain Miura type transformation, to the {\it fractional Volterra hierarchy} (FVH).
+Furthermore, the special cubic Hodge partition function gives a tau function of the FVH. \end{cnj}

 For the case with $p=q$, the validity of the Hodge-FVH correspondence is implied by the Hodge-GUE correspondence established in~\cite{DLYZ-2, DY}.
-The goal of this and the subsequent papers~\cite{LYZZ} is to prove the Hodge-FVH correspondence.
-In the present paper, we derive the Dubrovin-Zhang loop equation by studying the Virasoro constraints for the special cubic Hodge partition function.
+The goal of this and the subsequent paper~\cite{LYZZ} is to prove the Hodge-FVH correspondence.
+In the present paper, we derive the Dubrovin--Zhang loop equation by studying the Virasoro constraints for the special cubic Hodge partition function.
 We show that this loop equation together with the genus zero free energy uniquely determines the partition function.
-In the subsequent paper, we will show that the fractional Volterra hierarchy admits the same Virasoro constraints and that there exists a particular tau function of the integrable hierarchy which is uniquely determined by the same loop equation, and we prove in this way the Hodge-FVH correspondence.
+In the subsequent paper, we will show that the fractional Volterra hierarchy admits the same Virasoro constraints and that there exists a particular tau function of this integrable hierarchy which is uniquely determined by the same loop equation, and we prove in this way the Hodge-FVH correspondence.

-From now on, we assume that $p,q,r$ satisfy the local Calabi-Yau condition~\eqref{calabi-yau}.
+From now on, we assume that $p,q,r$ satisfy the local Calabi--Yau condition~\eqref{calabi-yau}.
 The case with $p,q,r\in \Q$ is called {\it rational}.
-Note that the Virasoro constraints for the special cubic Hodge partition function in general case are quite complicated.
-However, in the rational case, we find explicit expressions of the Virasoro constraints which lead to the Dubrovin-Zhang loop equation.
+Note that the Virasoro constraints for the special cubic Hodge partition function in the general case are quite complicated.
+However, in the rational case, we find explicit expressions of the Virasoro constraints which lead to the Dubrovin--Zhang loop equation.
 It turns out that the loop equation for the general case can be deduced from the one for the rational case.